Enabling Regulatory Multi-Agent Collaboration: Architecture, Challenges, and Solutions: Case Study: Solutions under the Proposed Architecture

 Ensuring accountability in large-scale multi-agent ecosystems is challenging due to the unpredictability of agent actions and the difficulty of resolving disputes in real time.
 Traditional centralized auditing approaches are neither scalable nor resilient, as they rely on human intervention and often introduce single points of failure.
-For decentralized accountability and conflict resolution, we design an Arbitration Smart Contract (ASC) deployed on the blockchain.
-The ASC continuously records agent behaviors and autonomously executes arbitration when disputes arise.
+To address this challenge, we design an agent behavior tracing and arbitration module under the proposed hybrid architecture.
 As illustrated in Fig.~\ref{fig:method}(a), its functionality is structured into two phases, \textit{i.e.,} verifiable behavior tracing and automated arbitration.